-Then I did a large amount of research, asked a lot of questions, checked the state medical boards, poured over doctor ratings websites, did not blindly take anyone’s referral, and found a well respected, experienced, thoughtful, patient, and kind doctor to help me with my pain management needs.
-I also let my orthopedic doctor have it, and found a new orthopedic doctor (apparently my original orthopedic doctor and the pain management doctor he referred were golf buddies).
+Then I did a large amount of research, asked a lot of questions, checked the state medical boards, poured over doctor ratings websites.
+I did not blindly take anyone’s referral.
+Finally, I found a well respected, experienced, thoughtful, patient, and kind doctor to help me with my pain management needs.
+I also let my orthopedic doctor have it and found a new orthopedic doctor.
+Apparently my original orthopedic doctor and the pain management doctor he referred were golf buddies.

-My story is analogous to the way we source most referrals for most service providers.
-We are too busy (or we think we are) to do the research necessary to source a service provider on our own, so we rely on a very few referrals and make a quick decisions, scan their website, trust our own judgment, and move ahead with the most expensive purchase of our lives with about 5-10 minutes of research invested into researching who should represent us.
+My story is analogous to the way we source most referrals for most service providers, even buyer agents.
+We think we are too busy to do the research necessary to source a service provider on our own.
+So we rely on a very few realtor referrals and make a quick decisions.
+We scan a website, trust our own judgment, and move ahead with the most expensive purchase of our lives with about 5-10 minutes of research invested into researching who should represent us.
 Unbelievable.

 Six Things Every Realtor Will Tell You

 - Making you happy is my most important objective.